danig89/School_District_Analysis/README.md

 - School Analysis: [PyCity Schools_Challenge](PyCitySchools_Challenge.ipynb); [PyCity_Schools](PyCitySchools.ipynb)

 ### How is the district summary affected?
-District Summary Before Removing 9th Grade Scores
+District Summary Before Removing Ninth Grade Scores
 <br>
 <br>
 ![District_Summary_Before](Resources/district_before.png)
-District Summary After Removing 9th Grade Scores
+District Summary After Removing Ninth Grade Scores
 <br>
 <br>
 ![District_Summary_After](Resources/district_after.png)
-- By removing the 9th grade reading and math scores, the total number of students in the district was decreased from 39,170 to 38,709 students.
+- By removing the ninth grade reading and math scores, the total number of students in the district was decreased from 39,170 to 38,709 students.
 - The average math and reading scores, and the percentage of passing math and reading values were not affected by removing 9th grade test scores.
 - The overall passing percentage for the district was not affected, remaining at 65% after removing 9th grader scores at Thomas High School.